zwindler/sidecar-container-example/README.md

 The first one is a best practice when dealing with microservices and you should consider it anyway.

-the second one is a patch on a wooden leg.
-I strongly advise against it because startup speed can vary and adding too much delay is bad as well when dealing with incidents and bugs, leading to other issues later.
+The second one is a patch on a wooden leg.
+I strongly advise against it because startup speed can vary in the sidecar and adding too much delay in the app is bad as well when dealing with incidents and bugs (leading to other issues later).

 ## building the images